Service desk explained: Functions, benefits, and best practices

 Integrations

-90% of B2B buyers agree that a software’s integration capacity significantly influences their decision of whether to add it to their shortlist.
-Freshservice was created with seamless integration in mind.
-Our helpful support staff is on hand to assist with implementation, while our extensive Freshworks Marketplace offers access to hundreds of third-party apps with which the platform can be connected.
+Freshservice has been created with seamless integration in mind.
+Its helpful support staff is on hand to assist with implementation.
+At the same time, Freshworks Marketplace offers access to hundreds of third-party apps with which the platform can be connected.

 Customization

-A truly effective IT service desk acts as a chameleon, adapting seamlessly to your unique business needs.
+A truly effective IT service desk adapts seamlessly to your unique business needs.
 This flexibility is paramount for aligning IT support with overall organizational goals.
 Look for platforms that offer visual workflow builders, where you can easily drag and drop elements to create or modify processes.
-The ability to define custom fields and templates is also essential, as it enables you to capture information relevant to your business requirements, ensuring that the IT service desk aligns closely with your established practices.

 Security